nullpainter/inferno/README.md

 ## Building

-Inferno is built with the Ar
+Inferno is built with the Arduino and depends on Arduino libraries to run.

 ### Slack configuration